HKTSS/TSS-LRV/README.md

-# TSS_LRV
- OpenBVE Train Plugin for MTR Light Rail IV
+# OpenBVE MTR Light Rail Train Plugin
+This is the source code of an OpenBVE Train Plugin used by Hong Kong Transport Simulation Studio's LRV.

+## License
+MIT License